 But for some, the threat of imminent strikes was the final push to leave the country.
 The number of people who legally cross from Syria into Lebanon averages 3,000 daily, but it topped 9,000 Tuesday, according to a Lebanese security official who spoke on the condition of anonymity because he was not authorized to release the information.
 On Wednesday, the number reached 4,900 by 6 p.m.

 “What else is left for us in the country anyway?” said Wissam, a 27-year-old Damascus resident who said he plans to leave for Lebanon with his family on Thursday and who, like others, did not give his last name for security reasons.
 “We’re scared for those who we know, but at this time of our lives, it’s every man for himself.
 We need to survive.”

 He said his family will join what the Lebanese government estimates to be well over 1 million Syrians in Lebanon, including more than 700,000 registered refugees, boosting the country’s population by about 20 percent.

 For those who decided to remain in Syria, trips outside the house were limited to the essentials.
 Instead of sending one member to collect the day’s allowance, entire families queued at bakeries to stock up on bread, said Nour, 22, who lives in Damascus’s old city.

 “We didn’t manage to get any,” she said.
 “The bakery at the end of the street was too crowded.
 Usually you can wait for two or three hours, but today, the line stretched across the street endlessly.”

-2 years of conflict, the population of the divided Syrian capital expressed a mixture of defiance, hope, fear and resignation at the prospect of Western military action in retaliation for a suspected chemical weapons attack last week.
+After about 21 / 2 years of conflict, the population of the divided Syrian capital expressed a mixture of defiance, hope, fear and resignation at the prospect of Western military action in retaliation for a suspected chemical weapons attack last week.